Akhtaruzzaman Chowdhury Babu: Entrepreneurship

+Controversies and criminal charges

 Akhtaruzzaman was the principal accused in the murder case of businessman Humayun Zahir who was killed after a feud over the control of United Commercial Bank Limited board arose on 8 April 1993.
 He was ousted from the board on charges of defalcation and irregularities.
 He was later arrested but after being released on bail, he left the country.
-He returned to the country in 1996 after Awami League formed the government and Sheikh Hasina became Prime Minister.
-He was a close confidante of Sheikh Hasina and was serving as the industry and commerce secretary of the Awami League then.
+He returned to the country in 1996 after Awami League formed the government and Sheikh Hasina became prime minister.
+He was a close confidante of Hasina and was serving as the industry and commerce secretary of the Awami League then.

-On 26 August 1999 he stormed the bank with around 40 armed cadres led by his son Saifuzzaman Chowdhury when a board meeting was underway.
+On 26 August 1999, he stormed the bank with around 40 armed cadres led by his son Saifuzzaman Chowdhury when a board meeting was underway.
 They forced the chairman Zafar Ahmed Chowdhury and the other board members of the bank to submit their resignation from the board at gunpoint and declared himself the chairman of the bank's board.
 It is alleged that his hired thugs assaulted the board members and stripped the chairman of the bank naked.

-Achievement

-Akhtaruzzaman Chowdhury Babu organized the Swadhin Bangla Betar Kendra in Chittagong.
-He also founded United Commercial Bank Limited and made it one of Bangladesh's most successful banks.
-Late Akhtaruzzaman Chowdhury Babu was awarded the "Independence Award 2021" for his tremendous contribution in the war 1971, the highest civilian award given by the government of Bangladesh.